 This web page shows only a small excerpt of our Keets research.
-Another 65 words (5 lines of text) are included under the topic Early Keets History in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) covering the years 1795, 1821, 1795, 1797, 1842, 1799, 1818, 1803 and 1889 are included under the topic Early Keets History in all our PDF Extended History products and printed products wherever possible.

 Keets Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Keets has appeared include Keats, Keets and others.

 Early Notables of the Keets family (pre 1700)

 Another 128 words (9 lines of text) are included under the topic Early Keets Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Keets family to the New World and Oceana
+Migration of the Keets family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Keets arrived in North America very early: Thomas Keate, who settled in Maryland in 1774; John Keats settled in Boston in 1769; Frederick and John Keats arrived in Philadelphia between 1858 and 1870..